lillo/compiler-course-unipi/README.md

 ## Lectures
 This table specifies the lecture schedule with topics and materials.

+See [these instructions](instructions.md) to set up your programming environment.

 | Date  | Topics | Slides | Examples | Assignments|
 | ------|------- | -------|----------|------------|
 | 9/25  | ...    |  ...   | ....     | ....       |